bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 # Concept of stability
 ## General concept

- - Multiple definitions for different classes of stability
+ - Multiple definitions for different classes of stability.
  - One of them is:

 <div class="warning" style='padding:0.01em; background-color:#F4FFFF; color:#20707E'>